charlesweir/BrickPython/docs/introduction.rst

         co = theBrickPiWrapper.motor('A').moveTo( newPositionIndegrees*2 )
         theBrickPiWrapper.addActionCoroutine( co )

-That will move for up to 3 seconds to the new position - and while it's doing it, everything else is still 'live' and being processed: user input, other coroutines, sensor input, you name it.
+That will move to the new position - and while it's doing it, everything else is still 'live' and being processed: user input, other coroutines, sensor input, you name it.